xaanya/devops24/examinations/exam3/README.md

 We now know how use Ansible to perform changes, and to ensure these changes are still there next time we run the playbook.
 This is a concept called _idempotency_.

 How do we now remove the software we installed through the playbook above?
+Make the playbook remove the exact same software we previously installed.

 ## BONUS QUESTION